The1stVoidRunner/AutoGo/README.md

 > Customized Antilinks System.
 People can choose what they want filtered in the `AntiLink` system.
 Be sure to check out the `System/custom/antilink.json` file.
+> Fixed some bugs that were working against the auto updater.

 1. **Let's Get Started!**